MicrosoftDocs/windows-ai-docs/docs/apis/index.md

 # Get started using AI-backed APIs in your Windows app

-Windows offers a variety of **AI-backed APIs** referred to as **Windows AI Library** that enable you to tap into AI features without the need to find, run, or optimize your own Machine Learning (ML) model.
-The models that power Windows AI Library are ready-to-use and passively running all the time on the device to enable AI features on Copilot+ PCs.
+Windows offers a variety of **AI-backed APIs** referred to as **Windows Copilot Library** that enable you to tap into AI features without the need to find, run, or optimize your own Machine Learning (ML) model.
+The models that power Windows Copilot Library are ready-to-use and passively running all the time on the device to enable AI features on Copilot+ PCs.

-## Use local AI-backed APIs available in Windows AI Library
+## Use local AI-backed APIs available in Windows Copilot Library

-Windows AI Library includes these AI-backed APIs powered by models running locally, directly on the Windows device:
+Windows Copilot Library includes these AI-backed APIs powered by models running locally, directly on the Windows device:

 - [**Phi Silica**](../apis/phi-silica.md): The Phi Silica API is available as a part of the [Windows App SDK](/windows/apps/windows-app-sdk/).
 Similar to OpenAI's GPT Large Language Model (LLM) that powers ChatGPT, Phi is a Small Language Model (SLM) developed by Microsoft Research to perform language-processing tasks on a local device.
 Phi Silica is specifically designed for Windows devices with a Neural Processing Unit (NPU), allowing text generation and conversation features to run in a highly performant hardware-accelerated way directly on the device.